sathish-t/nanopore-mod-course/materials/single-molecule-visualization.md

 This calculation offers us an alternate to `modkit sample-probs` as the style of the input options is slightly different.

+Although the command is called `modbamtools calcMeth`, it works on our yeast dataset with BrdU-substituted DNA as well.

 ## Pileup of reference-anchored mod BAM files with `modkit`

 A pileup is any calculation that produces one number per base on a reference